robotzero/RiftRun/README.md

-RiftRun for people looking for effective gift runs.
+RiftRun - searching for people to do rifts/grifts with.